 In 2017, Ken expanded upon his Curio City business experience to found Blue Hills Editorial Services and get back to his copy editing roots.
 Blue Hills is Ken’s day job, not something that he does on the side, so (unlike other freelance businesses) he can usually offer quick turnarounds on short notice.
 When you hire Blue Hills for proofreading or copy editing, you’ll get Ken.
 He also does most of the writing and editing, with some input from Anne when that adds value.
 Email him at ken [at] bluehillsedit.com.

 Every writer needs an animal familiar, right?
-Gus and Beery’s editing experience is limited to taking the occasional walk across an untended keyboard, but they’re always around to help out by lying on our desks and reminding us when it’s time to eat.
+Warren’s editing experience is limited to taking the occasional walk across an untended keyboard, but he’s always willing to help out by lying on our desks and reminding us when it’s time to eat.